Celebrating Pride Month: Courtane Stanton

 When people are allowed to be their authentic selves and use their authentic voices, it brings out the best in them.
 People want to feel like the company they work for has their back and that they belong.
 It is so important to lift up the voices of all people and give them a seat at the table.
-That’s what I appreciate most about working at Compass – they really encourage everyone to show up as their true selves and that helps us be more innovative and creative in our approach to food and customer service.
+That’s what I appreciate most about working at Compass Group – they really encourage everyone to show up as their true selves and that helps us be more innovative and creative in our approach to food and customer service.

 What is your advice for somebody who is struggling to embrace their identity?

 Take it one day at a time.
-I know that sounds simple, but that mindset, along with having gratitude, has helped me overcome any negativity that I have encountered.
+I know that sounds simple, but that mindset, along with having gratitude, has helped me overcome any negativity I have encountered.
 I took negative experiences and used them to propel me forward with a fresh perspective.
-Those experiences helped me become the strong person that I am today.
+Those experiences helped me become the strong person I am today.

 What does it mean to be an ally?

 I think it’s really difficult to know where people are in their journey, so being an ally is often just being willing to meet someone where they are.
 It’s going outside of your comfort zone to learn something new and educate yourself.
 It’s being present in the conversations and not avoiding them.
 It’s just standing in support of another person who needs it.
 We are just now getting to a place where more people and corporations are embarking on these types of conversations.
 That is really how we can get the world to a better place.